-Subject to the exclusive competence of the Board of Directors pursuant to Art.
+Subject to the executive competence of the Board of Directors pursuant to Art.
 12.1 of the By-Laws with regard to matters and activities in which the Italian Government has the right to object in accordance with the Golden Power Regulation, the Committee is attributed with the following advisory duties:

-(a) to assist the Board of Directors and oversee compliance with the conditions and obligations provided for by the Golden Power Regulation and by the Prime Minister's Decree of 24/11/2016;

-- (b) to assist the Board of Directors in managing issues howsoever relating to the Golden Power Regulation; - (c) to express its opinion on the possible appointment of an Executive for Strategic Activities by the Board of Directors; - (d) to undertake any additional activities assigned to it by the Board of Directors.
+- (a) to assist the Board of Directors and oversee compliance with the conditions and obligations provided for by the Golden Power Regulation and by the Prime Minister's Decree of 24/11/2016; - (b) to assist the Board of Directors in managing issues howsoever relating to the Golden Power Regulation; - (c) to express its opinion on the possible appointment of an Executive for Strategic Activities by the Board of Directors; - (d) to undertake any additional activities assigned to it by the Board of Directors.

-Preliminary activities of the Committee for Strategic Activities on items on the agenda are handled by the Chairman and the Executive for Strategic Activities who participates in committee meetings together with other members, the board of directors or representatives of corporate departments or third parties, whose presence may be of assistance in the discussion of items on the agenda.
+Preliminary activities of the Committee for Strategic Activities on items on the agenda are handled by the Chairperson and the Executive for Strategic Activities who participates in committee meetings together with other members, the board of directors or representatives of corporate departments or third parties, whose presence may be of assistance in the discussion of items on the agenda.

-During 2017, the Strategic Activities Committee met once (average duration of one and a half hours).
+During 2018, the Strategic Activities Committee met once (duration of one hour and 5 minutes).
 The meeting attendance percentage of Committee members is reported in the table at the bottom of Section 4.2 of this Report.

-On January, 19, 2017, the Space2 Board of Directors appointed Manrico Mastria as Executive for Strategic Activities, with effect from the Effective Merger Date.
+On January, 19, 2017, the Space2 (now Avio S.p.A.)
+Board of Directors appointed Manrico Mastria as Executive for Strategic Activities, with effect from the Effective Merger Date.
 This appointment was confirmed by the Board with the motion of April 10, 2017.
 The Strategic Activities Committee at the meeting of November 9, 2017 also expressed a favourable opinion.

-11. DIRECTOR REMUNERATION
+11 DIRECTORS REMUNERATION

-With regards to the information concerning this section, reference should be made to the relevant parts of the Remuneration Report published in accordance with Article 123-ter of the CFA.
+With regards to the information concerning this section, reference should be made to the relevant parts of the Remuneration Report published in accordance with Article 123-ter of the CFA on the website www.avio.com, "Corporate Governance" section.